christianlund2/movie-quiz/README.md

 * As a first time user, I want my final score to be displayed and have the option to play again.

 ### Returning Users
-* As a returning user, I want to improve my previous high score.
+* As a returning user, I want to improve my previous high score and see what new questions have been added to the quiz.

 ## Design